 Providers of services shall meet the standards of this agreement; and if applicable, agrees to retain licensing in good standing during contract period.

-Provider shall ensure competency of individual employees performing services to LCI members.
+Provider shall ensure that staff providing care to members is adequately trained and proficient in both the skills they are providing and in the needs of the member(s) receiving the services.
+Provider shall ensure competency of individual employees performing services to the LCI members.
 Competency shall include assurance of the general skills and abilities necessary to perform assigned tasks.

-Provider shall ensure staff providing care to members are adequately trained and proficient in the skills they are providing and in the needs of the member(s) receiving the services.